hwayne/learntla-v2/docs/intro/conceptual-overview.rst

 * ``[People -> Money]`` is also a set (in this case, a `function set <function_set>`).
 It represents *all possible assignments* of people to money amounts: alice has 5 dollars and bob 1, alice 10 dollars and bob 6, etc.
 * The variable ``acct`` isn't a fixed value, it is one of 100 different values, one for each element of ``[People -> Money]``.
 When we model check this, TLC will explore every possible behavior starting from every one of these 100 possible initial values.
 * ``NoOverdrafts`` is a `quantifier <\A>`.
 It's true if *every* account is >= 0 and false otherwise.
 In python, this might be equivalent to ``all([acct[p] >= 0 for p in People])``.
 Quantifiers are an extremely powerful feature of TLA+, making it easy to write very complex properties.
-* We have more than one ``wire`` `process` running simultaneously.
+* We have more than one ``wire`` :doc:`process </core/concurrency>` running simultaneously.
 With ``NumTransfers == 2``, there are two processes in the spec.
-But we can choose to have ten, a hundred, or a thousand processes if we really want, our only limit is our CPU time.
+But we can choose to have ten, a hundred, or a thousand processes if we really wanted, with only our patience and our RAM as limiting factors.
 * Each step of the algorithm belongs to a separate `label <label>`.
 The labels determine what happens atomically and what can be interrupted by another process.
 That way we can represent race conditions.